ldiary/pytest-testbook/README.rst

     :target: https://ci.appveyor.com/project/ldiary/pytest-testbook/branch/master
     :alt: See Build Status on AppVeyor

-A plugin to run tests written in Jupyter notebook
+A plugin for executing tests written in Jupyter notebook

 ----